COATnor/coatnor.github.io/data.rst

 After creating a **new version** of a dataset, which is identical to the previous version at the moment of creation, a user should modify the dataset to add data files or modify metadata.

-For both operations A user needs to click on the "Manage" button (top right) of the dataset page:
+For both operations a user needs to click on the "Manage" button (top right) of the dataset page:

 .. image:: _images/manage.png